eternalstorms/NSBeginAlertSheet-using-Blocks/README.md

 These three functions are basically the same as their NSBegin*AlertSheet(...) counterparts, only that they use blocks for callbacks, not @selectors.

-You might notice that the NSBegin*AlertSheet functions are declared in the header of the NSSheet class.
+You might notice that the NSBegin*AlertSheet functions are declared in the header of the NSPanel class.
 But since ESSBegin*AlertSheet builds on NSBegin*AlertSheet, it still uses the @selector callbacks to do its stuff which needs an instance of a class, and NSApplication is the perfect place for that, since any cocoa app has an instance of it.

 ## First, the License Agreement